cenuno/shiny/cps_locator/readme.md

 - [ ] Save .RDS file of pre-processed data cleaning work inside of GitHub folder
 - [ ] Build out folder structure of cps_locator app
 - [ ] Split app.r file into two files: ui.r and server.r
-- [ ] Create custom css file and save it in GitHub.
+- [x] Create custom css file and save it in GitHub.
 This file will store all the color, font, spacing, and other customizations I used to modify the `shinydashboard` appearance.
 - [ ] Clean up code and ensure readability -- doesn't matter if it works if no one else can learn from what I've written

 Thank you everyone for your feedback and encouragement on this project!

-*Last updated on September 4, 2017*
+*Last updated on September 6, 2017*

 *****************